The author is passionate about his native culture and is shedding light on the good and the bad impacts Westernization has had on it.

-This influence has not only allowed women to take an active part in politics and international sports; but has also resulted in elevating the status of women when it comes to getting high profile jobs, helping them stand on equal footing with men.
+This influence has not only allowed women to take an active part in politics and international sports; but has also resulted in elevating the status of women when it comes to getting high-profile jobs, helping them stand on equal footing with men.
 For instance, women are now at high posts in many renowned banks and multinational companies and hold ministerial posts in the government as well.
-This liberty has given women the right and ability to enjoy life as other women do in the western countries.
+This liberty has given women the right and ability to enjoy life as other women do in western countries.

 A Modern Justice System

 In the early 2010s, the judicial system in Pakistan was just found to be a mere formality and was a system for justice in name only.
 Now, the judicial system has started taking note of the difficulties of people and is making an effort to resolve them with sincerity and in the shortest time possible.
 The much debated human rights issues which were previously ignored are now being attended to, which is clearly evident from the recent passing of a human rights bill.
-I believe that judicial system is the backbone of a country, and Western influence has encourage Pakistan to develop a more robust judicial system.
+I believe that the judicial system is the backbone of a country, and Western influence has encouraged Pakistan to develop a more robust judicial system.

 In this respect, westernization has had some positive effects in Pakistan.